-Every day we're engaging with thousands of people from all walks of life.
-We are committed to working collaboratively with other Uniting Church congregations, government bodies, and other community organisations to provide accessible and flexible services to older people, those living with a disability or mental illness, Aboriginal and Torres Strait Islanders, refugees and children and families.
+WMQ operates as a mission activity of the Albert Street Uniting Church.
+We work collaboratively with other Uniting Church congregations, community organisations and government bodies to provide accessible and flexible services to older people, those living with a disability or mental illness, and vulnerable children and families.

-Our Purpose: To participate in the mission of God towards reconciliation, transformation, justice and hope for all people.
+Our purpose: To participate in the mission of God towards reconciliation, transformation, justice and hope for all people.

-Our Vision: A compassionate, just and inclusive society for all.
+Our vision: A compassionate, just and inclusive society for all.

-Our Mission: We walk alongside people in need, offering care and compassion and promoting choice, independence and community wellbeing.
+Our mission: We walk alongside people in need, offering care and compassion and promoting choice, independence and community wellbeing.

-Our Values: Integrity, Respect, Empowerment, Hope, Justice, Compassion, Innovation
+Our values: Integrity, respect, empowerment, hope, justice, compassion, innovation